Roscoe Conkling Bruce: Relationship with other African Americans

 Bruce found the pentecostal worship practiced by lower-class Tuskegee students "disgusting".

 Even though he had received an elite academic education, Bruce's philosophy of industrial training in Washington D.C.'s black schools, caused an uproar among black parents proud of their children's educational attainments.
 However, Booker T. Washington's support, and a white-dominated school board, secured Bruce's position.

 Bruce endured a tug-of-war for power within the D.C. education circles and became the focal point of philosophical and public relations opposition by those who supported W.E.B. du Bois.
-He managed to temper both sides by appearing to serve both ideologies—he was vocal about industrial education was also a member of the NAACP, which denounced such education.
+He managed to temper both sides by appearing to serve both ideologies—he was vocal about industrial education while also a member of the NAACP, which denounced such education.
 The controversy led to a scathing article in the influential Washington Bee, titled "Picture For Youth," written by former ally, Ralph W. Tyler.
 The piece labelled Bruce a failure during his tenure at Tuskegee.
 While Bruce was recovering from injuries sustained in a car crash in 1915 and fighting a bout of spinal meningitis, his biggest detractor, W. Calvin Chase, the editor of the Washington Bee, published a piece branding Bruce "the most despised man in the city," portraying Bruce as officially and physically unable to do the job, and calling for Bruce's replacement.
 However, Bruce recovered and resumed his post until a scandal resulted, brought on by Herman M. Bernolet Moens, an obscure Dutch professor introduced to local black middle class circles by, none other than, W.E.B. du Bois.